Dexalot/dexalot-docs/docs/TradePairs.md

 Adds a new TradePair

-*Only ExchangeSub can call this function.
+*Only DEFAULT_ADMIN or ExchangeSub can call this function which has this role.
 ExhangeSub makes sure that the symbols are added to the portfolio with the correct addresses first.*

 #### Parameters